These Oculus Quest 2 workout accessories will keep it clean and you healthy

 Clean your lenses responsibly: MagicFiber Microfiber Cleaning Cloths

+Many of the best VR workout accessories are all about hygiene.
 Oculus Quest 2 lenses are made of a different material than typical glasses lenses.
 Any liquid or abrasive surface can damage them permanently, so use microfiber cloths to scrub away any residual sweat and grime from your workouts.
-Many of the best VR workout accessories are all about hygiene.

 Scrub away your germs: Skin Friendly VR HMD Cleaning Wipes

 Oculus strongly recommends that you only clean your Quest 2 straps and foam with non-abrasive, antibacterial, and alcohol-free wipes — which can be incredibly hard to find.
-These are the best we've found that actually kill germs, don't harm skin, and don't have an odor.
+These are the best we've seen that actually kill germs, don't harm skin, and don't have an odor.
 Just be sure not to use these on the lenses.

+Let your friends and family take a turn: VR Cover Disposable Hygiene Covers

+A silicon cover can be removed and washed, but sometimes you'll just want a quick cover to protect your headset without having to clean it afterward.
+Try buying a 50- or 100-pack of these thin sweat-wicking covers, which adhere to your Quest 2, so they don't come loose as you play.
+One important disclaimer: don't use these with a foam interface, as the adhesive may damage or pull off the foam when removed.

 Recover from your workout: TriggerPoint GRID Foam Roller

 If you're using VR for serious, day-to-day exercises, then your muscles will need some help recovering.
-A foam roller is used by athletes across various sports to bounce back from tough workouts and will help you if you're experiencing back or leg pain in particular.
-This roller is popular with athletes and comes with access to online instructional videos so you know what you're doing.
+For example, a foam roller is used by athletes across various sports to bounce back from tough workouts and will help you if you're experiencing back or leg pain in particular.
+This roller is popular with athletes and comes with access to online instructional videos, so you know what you're doing.

 Make VR fitness a little less gross

-Casually, the Quest 2 is great for roomscale experiences where you walk around and swipe at things.
-But the faster you move around, punch, jump, or generally stray into workout territory, the more problems you'll run into such as foggy lenses, sliding headsets, tweaked ankles, wrist pain, or a sweat- and bacteria-ridden foam interface, just a few.
+The Quest 2 works perfectly well for casual experiences.
+But the faster you move around, punch, jump, or generally stray into workout territory, the more problems you'll run into, such as foggy lenses, sliding headsets, tweaked ankles, wrist pain, or sweat- and bacteria-ridden foam interface, to name just a few.

-Anyone planning to make FitXR, Supernatural VR, or other Quest 2 exercise games a regular fixture should plan long-term with at least some of the best VR workout accessories.
-Start with the VR Cover Silicone Cover, or if not that, any of the best Oculus Quest 2 face covers.
-You can choose silicone, pleather, or flannel depending on your preferences, but all of them repel sweat better than the standard foam and are easier to remove and wash.
+Whether you enjoy casual rhythm games or more intense Quest 2 exercise games like FitXR or Supernatural, you should get your hands on at least some of the best VR workout accessories.
+Either the official Elite Strap or any of the best Quest 2 strap alternatives, along with an upgraded face cover, will make a world of difference.

-Otherwise, VR exercises are a lot like regular exercises, and you should treat them like it!
-Make sure you have comfortable, moisture-wicking shirts and shorts to wear.
-Protect your feet from hard impacts by wearing running or training shoes like the Nike Metcon 6s, then invest in a large Gorilla Mat to protect your floor from damage.
+Otherwise, VR exercises are a lot like regular exercises, and you should treat them like it.
+First, make sure you have comfortable, moisture-wicking shirts and shorts to wear.
+Next, protect your feet from hard impacts by wearing running or training shoes like the Nike Metcon 7, then invest in a large exercise or yoga mat to protect your floor from damage.
 Most importantly, buy a reliable headband or sweatband like a TreadBands rag that'll sop up most of your sweat before it hits your headset.

+With this gear in hand, you'll be fully decked out for whichever of the best Oculus Quest 2 games you use to get sweaty!

 We may earn a commission for purchases using our links.
 Learn more.